-The American Cheese Society is dedicated to providing its members, industry professionals and cheese enthusiasts with educational resources.
-Whether you are seeking information about best practices in cheesemaking, trying to get a better understanding of the terms used in the cheesemaking industry, or seeking information about food safety, our collection of resources is built to help support you and your business.
-Many of our resources are available to everyone, however, there are some resources that require an active ACS membership to access.
-We hope you will take time to explore our resources and learn more about becoming a member to access our exclusive members-only content.
+The American Cheese Society is dedicated to providing its members, industry professionals, and cheese enthusiasts with educational resources.
+Whether you are seeking information about best practices in cheesemaking, hoping to get a better understanding of the terms used in the cheesemaking industry, or seeking information about food safety, our collection of resources is designed to help support you and your business.
+Many of our resources are available to everyone.
+However, there are some resources that require an active ACS membership for access.
+We hope you will take time to explore our resources and learn more about becoming a member to access exclusive members-only content.

-There are multiple ways to describe, organize and classify cheese including texture, milk type, and place of origin.
+There are multiple ways to describe, organize, and classify cheese including texture, milk type, and place of origin.
 Regardless of the classification system, many varieties of cheese cross over from one category to another.
-Visit our Cheese Definitions page to learn more about the different ways by which cheese is defined and classified.
+Check out our Cheese Definitions to learn more about the different ways by which cheese is defined and classified.

-This Guide provides an easy reference for busy cheesemakers—especially small- to mid-size producers—and was created to encompass currently accepted best practices for cheesemaking.
+This Guide provides an easy reference for busy cheesemakers—especially small- to mid-size producers—and encompasses currently accepted best practices for cheesemaking.
 The second edition of the Guide, published in February 2017, includes updates based on changing regulations, incorporates direct feedback and clarification from reviewers at the U.S. Food & Drug Administration, and provides more current resources and templates where available.
-This Guide gleans the key requirements, suggestions, and practices from that vast sea of information, and condenses them into an easily digestible format written in accessible language.
 Get a free digital copy of the guide here.

-The Safe Cheesemaking Hub is dedicated to providing an easily searchable compendium of vetted food safety resources for cheesemakers.
-The website serves as a “one-stop shop” for the valuable resources, research, training, and tools artisan cheesemakers need to enhance their food safety practices.
-This site also features a “Retailers Toolkit” designed to provide food safety resources for cheese and specialty food retailers.
+The Safe Cheesemaking Hub is an easily searchable compendium of vetted food safety resources for cheesemakers.
+The website serves as a “one-stop shop” for the resources, research, training, and tools artisan cheesemakers need to enhance their food safety practices.
+The site also features a “Retailers Toolkit” designed to provide food safety resources for cheese and specialty food retailers.

 The Safe Cheesemaking Hub is also home to many online education resources including the New Online Course: Food Safety Basics for Artisan Cheesemakers.
 Visit The Safe Cheesemaking Hub to access this training and other important resources.

-The American Cheese Society (ACS) Body of Knowledge is a comprehensive framework that aims to encompass the interdisciplinary domains of information that comprise the knowledge base of the cheese industry.
+The ACS Body of Knowledge is a comprehensive framework that aims to encompass the interdisciplinary domains of information that comprise the knowledge base of the cheese industry.
 The ACS Body of Knowledge was first compiled in 2010, modified in 2012, and revised in 2017 to reflect the dynamic nature of the growing cheese industry.
 Read ACS’s Body of Knowledge framework here.

 The ACS Library, powered by Zotero, is an online database of industry resources.
 The database covers recent news articles about the cheese industry, research papers, and professional tips and guides from those in the industry.
 Visit The ACS Library on Zotero to view the folders, browse tags, and search the ACS Library.